 As a bankrupt individual, you have a duty to assist the Trustee in enquiries relating to your financial conduct before the bankruptcy.
 Begbies Traynor can be appointed as Trustee, and we will act in the very best interests of all parties.
 A Trustee has three years from the date of the Bankruptcy Order to realise any interest in the property in which you reside.
 If you have surplus income each month, you could be liable to make payments for a period of three years.

-If appropriate, the Official Receiver can obtain a Bankruptcy Restriction Order or Undertaking which can last from 2-15 years.
+If appropriate, the Official Receiver can obtain a Bankruptcy Restriction Order or Undertaking which can last from two to 15 years.
 The order essentially means that you will be subject to the restrictions of Bankruptcy for the duration of the Order.

-Through a free, confidential consultation at your convenience, we can quickly ascertain whether bankruptcy will be the right option for you given your personal circumstances.
-If we think that bankruptcy is the best route forward, our specialist personal insolvency team will support you every step of the way.
+Through a no obligation, confidential consultation at your convenience, we can quickly ascertain whether bankruptcy will be the right option for you given your personal circumstances.
+If we think that bankruptcy is the best route forward, our specialist personal insolvency team will support you every step of the way and explain what fees are involved to administer bankruptcy proceedings.

 If you’re a partner in a partnership that cannot be salvaged, you can declare yourself Bankrupt.
 The partnership is automatically dissolved and any remaining partners can carry on the business with a view to concluding its affairs.